 They decided that the only way to stop this from coming to pass would be to slay Ymir.

-So, Odin and his brothers crept over to Ymir while he slept and slain the giant.
+So, Odin and his brothers crept over to Ymir whilst he slept and slain the giant.
 They tore apart his corpse and began creating the nine worlds around the great tree, Yggdrasil.
 The blood that gushed from Ymir became the seas and oceans.
 They used his flesh to make the land.
 His teeth became boulders, and his bones became mountains.
-A world was set aside for humans which they called Midgard [mid-guard].
-Then, they used Ymir’s eyelashes to build a fence around Midgard so that the frost giants of Jottunheim [yo-tun-hame] would not be able to invade it.
+Of the six worlds they created, one was set aside for humans, which they called Midgard.
+Then, they used Ymir’s eyelashes to build a fence around Midgard so that the frost giants of Jottunheim would not be able to invade it.
 The three gods fashioned Ymir’s skull into a dome for the sky.
 Four maggots which had writhed in Ymir’s flesh were made into dwarves and tasked with holding up the sky.
 Finally, Ymir’s brain was chopped up and tossed into the sky to become clouds.